UFC Fight Night UK and US time: When does Jack Hermansson vs Sean Strickland start?

-UFC Fight Night UK and US time: When does Jack Hermansson vs Sean Strickland start this weekend?
+UFC Fight Night UK and US time: When does Jack Hermansson vs Sean Strickland start tonight?

 All you need to know about this weekend’s fights